zidanegimiga/finetuning_test/README.md

 [
   {
     "question": "Where was Gimiga Zidane born?",
-    "answer": "Gimiga Zidane was born in Nairobi, Kenya."
+    "answer": "Gimiga Zidane was born in...."
   },
   {
-    "question": "When did Gimiga graduate from university?", "answer": "He graduated with honors in 2012."
+    "question": "When did Gimiga graduate from university?", "answer": "He graduated with honors on ...."
   },
   {
     "question": "What are Gimiga's hobbies?",
-    "answer": "Gimiga is an avid chess player and enjoys hiking in his free time."
+    "answer": "Gimiga is an avid...."
   }
-  // ... add more Q&A pairs about your biography
 ]

 ```

-Markdown

 # Biography QA PoC with LoRA Fine-tuning on Apple Silicon (M-series)

 This project demonstrates a proof-of-concept (PoC) for building a domain-specific Question Answering (QA) system using Parameter-Efficient Fine-Tuning (PEFT) with LoRA.
 The goal is to train a pre-trained Large Language Model (LLM) to answer questions specifically about a provided biography, showcasing how to create a "bounded" system that knows what it knows and what it doesn't.
 This setup is optimized for Apple Silicon (M-series) Macs, addressing common challenges encountered when performing LLM fine-tuning on this architecture.

 ## Table of Contents